 Articular cartilage covers the ends of the bones in the knee joint to provide fluid and pain-free motion.
 Articular cartilage is a critical component to a healthy knee, and cartilage damage can cause pain and swelling within the joint.
 Over time, the damaged area can continue to worsen and lead to a complete loss of cartilage down to the bone, leading to painful osteoarthritis.
 Cartilage restorative surgery is an effective way to restore the damaged area and preserve healthy cartilage.
-Dr. Mark Getelman, board certified knee surgeon, offers a variety of knee cartilage repair procedures for patients living in the Van Nuys, Thousand Oaks and Los Angeles, California communities.
+Dr. Mark Getelman, board certified knee surgeon, offers a variety of knee cartilage repair procedures for patients living in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California communities.
 Many patients are able to return to the activities they love following a cartilage repair.

 It is very important to treat damaged cartilage when symptoms begin.
 Cartilage repair is aimed at restoring damaged articular cartilage while preserving healthy cartilage.
 Dr. Getelman will determine the correct surgical knee cartilage repair based on the size of the defect, defect location, associated knee injuries, patient’s activity level and patient’s age.